-In any system that rewards school faculty and staff for increasing student achievement and the graduation rate, the first concern is how to formulate a reward system that is both fair and equitable.
-To ensure fairness and equitability, the school staff will be trained in CLASS Keys during the 2010-11 school year.
-This will ensure that the incentive and reward system measures student achievement consistently with all certified staff members in the implementation of GPS through standards-based instruction.
+professional practice, have not done so.
+Actions: Timeline: In any system that rewards school faculty and staff for increasing student 2011-2012 2011-2012 achievement and the graduation rate, the first concern is how to formulate a reward system that is both fair and equitable.
+To ensure both fairness 2012-2013 and equitability the school staff will be trained in Class Keys during the 2011-2012 school year.
+This will ensure that the incentive and reward system measures student achievement consistently with all certified staff members in the implementation of the GPS through standards-based instruction.
 In order to document achievement gains, measurable goals will be set for all teachers in all disciplines.
-A system that measures growth in the core academic areas through all subjects has been established and will be implemented beginning in the 2011-2012 school year (refer to Attachment A3-a below).
+A system that measures growth in both the academic areas as well as fine arts, CTAE, and PE has been established and will be implemented beginning with the 2011-2012 school year (refer to Attachment A3-a below).
 SMART goals that delineate the standards of growth for each department and teacher will become part of the school's comprehensive school improvement plan.
-The reward system will be a tiered reward system.
-See below.
-Note: Level 2 includes Level 1 criteria and Level 3 includes Levels 1 and 2 criteria.
+The reward system will be a tiered reward system (refer to Attachment , ' ' A3-b below).
+Note: Level 2 includes Level 1 criteria and Level 3 includes Levels 1 and

+2 criteria.